yashwantvadapalli/pizza-eating-competition-predictor/README.md

 Overview:

 This project involves creating a Windows-based console C++ object-oriented program named "Pizza Eating Winner (PEW) Predictor."
-The task, set by SuperProgram Pte Ltd, where I am a part of the AI programming team, aims to generate interest and awareness for a National Pizza Eating Competition.
+The task, set by SuperProgram Pte Ltd(not a real company, this project is completely made up), where I am a part of the AI programming team, aims to generate interest and awareness for a National Pizza Eating Competition.
 The PEW Predictor, a menu-driven application, predicts the outcomes of the competition in various rounds, from quarterfinalists to the ultimate winner.
 Incorporating an admin feature for management purposes to simulate and manage a competitive event dynamically.

 Approach: